 After ovulation occurs, the second phase of your menstrual cycle takes place.
 If a fertilized egg hasn’t implanted in the endometrium, your estrogen quickly drops.
 Your uterus sheds the lining, and you have your period.

 During your menstrual cycle, it’s normal for estrogen to fluctuate in this way.
 However, in endometriosis, it’s common to have excess estrogen.
-This can cause endometrial tissue to overgrow inside and outside your uterus.
+This can cause endometrial-like tissue to overgrow inside and outside your uterus.

 Other types of birth control may work by suppressing GnRH production.
 Since GnRH causes estrogen to rise, this treatment also reduces estrogen levels.

 When treating the symptoms of endometriosis with birth control, there are several types to choose from.
 However, there isn’t one option that works best for everyone.